control-owl/suriGUI/README.md

 - [ ] Detect if debian-11-minimal is already installed
     - [ ] If not, install it
 - [ ] Create sys-ips as disposable
-- [ ] Create sys-tray app for Suricata
+- [X] Create sys-tray app for Suricata
-    - [ ] Icon color is app status (green, red)
+    - [X] Icon color is app status (green, red)
-    - [ ] Start, stop, reset, update rules, change action
+    - [ ] Start, stop, reset, update rules, change action, status
     - [ ] Log to gui
     - [ ] edit rules with gui
     - [ ] permanent log
+- [ ] Salt sys-ips-template-config upgrade to git